-In order to have an enjoyable paddling session we need to make some key decisions on our location.
+In order to have an enjoyable training session we need to make some key decisions on our location.

 Key factors influencing our decisions include the water levels, the grade of water, the weather, our fellow paddlers and features of the location we choose.
+Copyright BCAB/Wild Water Racing Perform Award/V1-1Nov21

 We can take each of these factors into consideration and ask ourselves some questions to ensure the correct decisions are made: